 Do You Need a Hinged Knee Brace?

-- Knee Sleeves – Compression knee sleeves are slipped over the knee and generally provide the lowest level of support.
+- Knee Sleeves – Compression knee sleeves are slipped over the knee joint and generally provide the lowest level of support.

 - Knee Supports – often wrap around the knee and will have some form of adjustment.

 - Hinged Knee Braces – are knee supports with hinges on either side of the knee to help stabilise the knee in its natural flow of motion.

-With a greater level of support, a hinged knee brace will better help to reduce knee pain, ensure greater stability whilst at the same time protecting against injury.
+With a greater level of support, a hinged knee brace will better help to reduce knee pain, ensure greater stability of the knee joint, while at the same time protecting against injury.

 Some hinged knee braces will even allow you to set how much flexion you want your knee to be able to experience.